 Our families represent a broad range of financial situations, and we want to discuss what might make Burke affordable for you.
 Please don't hesitate to be in touch.

-Approximately 35% of Burke families receive financial aid
+of Burke families (approximately) receive financial aid annually

-Textbooks, field trips, athletic travel, lab fees, art materials, school performances, yearbooks, and student IDs are included in the cost of tuition.
+textbooks, iPad, field trips, athletic travel, lab fees, art materials, school performances, yearbooks, and student IDs - all are included in the cost of tuition

 Financial Aid Process